 (30) days of the expiration of the ninety (90) day period (in other words, within one hundred and twenty (120) days of the date on which the original complaint was filed).
 Additional information regarding grievance and complaint filling, hearing process and timeline are outlined in WorkSource DeKalb’s Policy Manual that can be requested from WorkSource DeKalb’s EEO Officer listed below.

-Contact Local Area – WorkSource DeKalb for inquiry to resolution of alleged grievance or complaint Sandeep Gill
+Contact Local Area – WorkSource DeKalb for inquiry to resolution of alleged grievance or complaint Michelle Jones

-Deputy Director/Equal Opportunity Officer
+Workforce Manager/Equal Opportunity Officer

 WorkSource DeKalb